 Taking Too Long to File Your Case

-There is a time limit on how long you have to file your personal injury case, known as the statute of limitations.
+There is a time limit on how long you have to file your personal injury case.
 In Nevada, the statute of limitations for personal injury claims is usually two years from the time that the injury occurred.
-If you let the statute of limitations expire, the court will refuse to hear your case, and you will have no recourse to seek compensation for your injuries.
+If you miss the deadline to take legal action, the court will refuse to hear your case, and you will have no recourse to seek compensation for your injuries.

 Underestimating Your Damages